 - It allows developers to build their plugins and include IDE support for various platforms.

-Next is Hibernate, which is another Java framework that simplifies the development of Java application to connect with the database.
+Next is Hibernate, which is another Java framework that simplifies the development of Java applications to connect with the database.
 It is an open-source Object Relation Mapping(ORM) tool that implements the specifications of the Java Persistence API (JPA) for data persistence.
 It allows the user to convert information for various databases easily.

 - Hibernate allows users to communicate with any database by making small code changes.